deadlyvipers/dojo_rules/introduction.md

-My name is Michael Perkins
+My name is Michael Perkins.
+I like Javascript Roadtrip 2.